 The role of the Nominee comes into the picture only when the policyholder is deceased.
 In other words, in the event of the policyholder’s death, the Nominee should,

-Nomination is an enabling step which ensures the hassle-free receipt of the claim proceeds by the right person declared as a Nominee.
+Nomination is an enabling step that ensures the hassle-free receipt of the claim proceeds by the right person declared as a Nominee.
 Therefore, the policyholder should choose the right Nominee for the health insurance plan to receive the claim proceeds in the unfortunate event of the policyholder’s death.